Interview conducted at Jean-Bosco Mwenda's home in Lubumbashi,

 It came to me like that.
 I also, I don't know.

-Yes, there were three or four guitarists who I knew.
+Yes, the same melody.
+There were three or four guitarists who I knew.
 They are already

 dead.
 They were older than me at that time.